Linnorm236/Linnorm236/README.md

 ## ⚡ Fun Fact

-I’ve basically become a CSS chameleon.
-By copying the styles of popular sites I got so good at it that I could trick someone into thinking they were on the official site… when, in fact, they were browsing my little imitation.
-Turns out I’m pretty convincing when it comes to “fake‑bank‑style” layouts! 😅
+Learned CSS by copying the styles of popular sites.
+I got so good at it that I could trick someone into thinking they were on the official site… when, in fact, they were browsing my little imitation.
+Turns out I’m pretty convincing when it comes to banking sites! 😅

 ---